 Incorporating inclusive language guidelines into your organisation’s style guide can be a great way to ensure everyone’s on the same page.
 Check out your current corporate style guide and see if could be updated.

-If you want to learn more about inclusive language, the Diversity Council Australia has some great resources like these five steps to inclusive language.
+If you want to learn more about inclusive language, the Diversity Council Australia has some great resources like this piece on building inclusion through the power of language.
 But if you’ve had enough learning for today, check out this lighthearted video ‘Words at Work’.

 Need help writing or editing a piece of content?
-Contact us here.
+Ask us how we can help.